-No. The Board's regulations allow a 30-day grace period in which a license may be renewed without penalty (therefore, your payment is actually 31 days late).
+No. The Board's regulations provide a 30-day period after the expiration date in which a license may be renewed without penalty (therefore, your payment is actually 31 days late).
 Staff cannot waive the fee.
 Board regulations state that if the requirements for renewal of a license, including receipt of the fee by the board, are not complete within 30 days of the expiration date, a reinstatement fee is required.

 Yes.
 Board regulations state that failure to receive the renewal notice does not relieve the licensee of the obligation to renew.

 The date the application or renewal was received in the agency determines whether it is on time, not the postmark date.
 If the renewal fee is received after the due date, you will be required to pay the reinstatement fee.
 If the reinstatement fee is received after the due date, you will be required to reapply for licensure, meeting all current requirements.

 Many Boards allow you to update your ADDRESS using Online Services, so login to your personal profile to see if this is an option for your license type.
 The alternative is to complete, print, sign, and submit an Address Change Form to the Board office by mail.
 Unless updated online, all Address Change Forms must be received by the Board in writing.
 When providing a post office box as the mailing address, it must be accompanied by the physical address.